academyofdata/clusterdock/cheatsheet.md

 i.e. we tell Hive to create metadata for an external (stored in HBase's territory) table, with the key being the hbase key (mapping first field to :key), with the second field being a map of string->string where we load the 'data' column family and the last field a map where we load the 'text' column family

+## Hive to HBase

+We could also do the reverse: define a table in Hive and have the data available in/through HBase, would go something like this
+`
+CREATE TABLE definhive(value map<string,int>, row_key int)
+STORED BY 'org.apache.hadoop.hive.hbase.HBaseStorageHandler'
+WITH SERDEPROPERTIES (
+"hbase.columns.mapping" = "colfam:,:key"
+)
+`

+we could then do
+`
+insert into definhive select map("aa",100),1;
+insert into definhive select map("aa",200),2;
+insert into definhive select map("bb",100),3;
+`

+and if we go to hive and do a

+`list`

+we should see the table called 'definhive', and could afterwards do

+`scan 'definhive'`

+to check that the inserted data is there
 ## Avro

 One of the nuissances when working with Avro files is providing the right schema (when creating a table in Hive, for instance) that's why there's a little helper script to help with the schema generation.